You are here

 These documents were consulted internationally before being finalised and are available on the IMDRF Documents webpage (Technical documents section).
 Together, they cover the definition of Software as a Medical Device, as well as how existing regulatory tools such as quality management and clinical evidence can be applied to it.

-The TGA recognises that the existing regulatory framework for medical devices in Australia may not be well structured to address the potential public health risks posed by SaMD products.
-Therefore, the TGA is currently reviewing the regulatory framework for SaMD in Australia.
-Part of that is seeing where we can harmonise with the published IMDRF technical documents for SaMD.
+The TGA recognises the existing regulatory framework for medical devices in Australia may not be well structured to address the potential public health risks posed by SaMD products.
+Therefore, the TGA is currently reviewing the regulatory framework for SaMD in Australia, including considering where we can harmonise with the published IMDRF technical documents for SaMD.

 The TGA has people dedicated to SaMD and other challenges associated with regulating digital medical devices.
 If you have questions about the regulation of SaMD or other digital medical technologies, please contact: email@example.com